Contact Us

 Several factors influence an Australian Labradoodle’s final weight:

-• Genetics: The size of the puppy’s parents is the most significant predictor.
+• Genetics: The size of the puppy’s parents is often the strongest predictor.
 Puppies from larger parents tend to be larger themselves.

-• Diet and Nutrition: Proper nutrition is essential for healthy growth.
-Overfeeding or underfeeding can lead to weight issues.
+• Diet and Nutrition: Proper nutrition supports healthy growth.
+Overfeeding or underfeeding can lead to weight concerns.

 • Exercise: Regular activity helps maintain a healthy weight and supports muscle development.